LocNguyenTKP/LocNguyenTKP/README.md

 ### Hello World!
 I'm Loc Nguyen!
 Welcome to my page 👋

  <p>I am a Geoinformatics and remote sensing data analyst.
 I am enrolling in a Georisk Master at the University of Bonn, Germany.
-I have been working in the development and application of Machine Learning for climate and data classification and predictions. <em>And I’m looking for a full-time position in data analysis.</em></p>
+I have been working in the development and application of Machine Learning for climate and data classification and predictions. <em>And I’m looking for a full-time data-related position.</em></p>

 ## 📘 About Me